gmalbert/schoolCycleDays/README.md

 # School Cycle Days
 Populate local Home Assistant calendar with school "specials" based on cycle days using Appdaemon

 This app seeks to provide a way to keep track of school specials based on cycle days rather than days of the week.
 The app is based on a five cycle day system where school "specials" (art, music, library, etc.) run on the same cycle day but not the same day of the week each week.
-Each time there's a snow day or in-service day, etc., the cycle days stop, and then they start back up when school is back in sessions.
+Each time there's a snow day or in-service day, etc., the cycle days stop, and then they start back up when school is back in session.
 This is very difficult to keep up with.

 This relies heavily on Home Assistant (HA) created entities, and using the HA interface to trigger different tasks.
 Below are the helpers that need to be created.
 Because HA does not (yet) have a way to programatically delete events, the delete events button deletes the physical calendar file (.ics), and then it's recreated when adding a new calendar entry.

 ## Installation

-This app is driven off of HA entities: input_datetime, input_text, and input_button.
-All of the entities were created through the HA helpers.
+Add the ```createDate.py``` in your ```apps``` folder, and modify ```apps.yaml``` as necessary.
+The yaml file I included has only this application, so you will need to add the text to any other apps you have already installed.
+This app is driven off of HA helper entities: input_datetime, input_text, and input_button.
 The intent was to have HA store the values so they were readable to the user and persisted after restarts.

-Each of these helper entities are explained in detail at the top of the application.
+Each of these helper entities are explained in detail in the comments at the top of the application.
 You will need to create the following entities (the ones I created are listed):

 1. non_school_days: input_text.non_school_days
 2. added_date: input_datetime.add_non_school_day